franciscof5/f5sites-woocommerce-shop_order-tables-wp-plugin-2017/readme.txt

 = From your WordPress dashboard =

-1. Visit 'Plugins > Add New'
+1. Visit "Plugins > Add New"
-2. Search for 'F5 Sites | WooCommerce shop_order Tables'
+2. Search for "F5 Sites | WooCommerce shop_order Tables"
 3. Activate it from your Plugins page.

 == Screenshots ==